pixiiidust/TeloMeshV2/README.md

 - `.streamlit/config.toml` - Streamlit configuration for dark theme and UI settings
 - `.gitignore` - Configuration for Git to exclude temporary files
 - `utils/analytics_converter.py` - Tool for converting data from analytics platforms
-- `utils/GUIDE.md` - Detailed guide for using the Analytics Converter
+- `utils/README.md` - Comprehensive documentation for the Analytics Converter